MIT-Emerging-Talent/ET6-CDSP-group-21-repo/README.md

 ---
 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&weight=700&pause=1000&color=CF1F4E&width=435&lines=Research+Question)](https://git.io/typing-svg)

-**Can humans and machines still distinguish between legitimate and fraudulent job postings when the scam text is written by advanced AI models?**
+**Can ~~*humans~~ and Classifier Models still distinguish between legitimate and fraudulent job postings when the scam text is written by advanced AI models?**

 To address this crucial inquiry, we investigated:

 * How do genuine and AI-generated scam job postings compare linguistically?
 * What markers distinguish AI-written scams from human-written scams?

+>Humans part will be investigated in ELO2

 ---